Operator moment dilations as block operators: Abstract

-where $P_{\mathcal{H}}$ is the projection of $\mathcal{K}$ onto $\mathcal{H}.$ The question of existence of dilation is a generalization of the classical moment problem.
-We recall necessary and sufficient conditions for the existence of self-adjoint, isometric and unitary dilations and present block operator representations for these dilations.
-For instance, for self-adjoint dilations one gets block tridiagonal representations similar to the classical moment problem.
+where $P_{\mathcal{H}}$ is the projection of $\mathcal{K}$ onto $\mathcal{H}.$ The question of the existence of dilation is a generalization of the classical moment problem.
+We obtain the necessary and sufficient conditions for the existence of self-adjoint dilation.
+Then we provide explicit block operator representations for these dilations.
+For example, the self-adjoint dilations can be put in block tri-diagonal form.

-Given a positive invertible operator $A$, an operator $T$ is said to be in the $\mathcal{C}_{A}$-class if the sequence $\{ A^{-\frac{1}{2}}T^nA^{-\frac{1}{2}}:n\geq 1\}$ admits a unitary dilation.
-We identify a tractable collection of $\mathcal{C}_A$-class operators for which isometric and unitary dilations can be written down explicitly in block operator form.
-This includes the well-known $\rho$-dilations for positive scalars.
-Here the special cases $\rho =1$ and $\rho =2$ correspond to Sch\"{a}ffer representation for contractions and Ando representation for operators with numerical radius not more than one respectively.
+Given a positive invertible operator $A$, an operator $T$ is said to be in the $\mathcal{C}_{A}$-class if the sequence $\{ A^{-\frac{1}{2}}T^nA^{-\frac{1}{2}}\}_{n\geq 1}$ admits a unitary dilation.
+We identify a tractable collection of $\mathcal{C}_A$-class operators for which isometric and unitary dilations can be written explicitly in block operator form.
+This includes the well-known $\mathcal{C}_{\rho}$-class for positive scalars $\rho$.
+Here the special cases $\rho =1$ and $\rho =2$ correspond to Sch\"{a}ffer representation for contractions and Ando's representation for operators with a numerical radius not more than one respectively.